j-o-e-y/unhashed/articles/what-is-blockchain_03-16-18/what-is-blockchain.md

 Depending on the difficulty required to add new blocks to the chain, the fact that there is a reference to the previous block makes the chain resistant to mutation.
 The longer the chain becomes the more resistant it becomes to change.
 This makes the data on the blockchain extremely secure and reliable.

+### Uses Cases

+The first use of a blockchain was as the ledger of ownership for the digital currency Bitcoin, but we now know that there is much more this technology can do.
+Paving the way for a future where we no longer have to scan identification documents, [Microsoft is using blockchains](https://cloudblogs.microsoft.com/enterprisemobility/2018/02/12/decentralized-digital-identities-and-blockchain-the-future-as-we-see-it/) to store digital identities in order to make online verification easier.

+Even less known groups are using blockchains in even more exciting ways.
+[Storj](https://storj.io) is using blockchains to decentralize data storage, and [Augur](https://www.augur.net/) is providing a predictions market that will offer accurate forecasting.
+[La`Zooz](http://lazooz.org/) and [Arcade City](https://arcade.city/) are using blockchains for distributing rideshares.
+[Follow My Vote](https://followmyvote.com/) and [Democracy Earth](https://www.democracy.earth/) want to use blockchains to decentralize and secure voting.

+In other cases, blockchains are being used as even more than just a ledger.
+There are a handful of teams using blockchains as platforms for smart contracts.
+These used to be referred to as "blockchain 2.0" projects because they take the blueprint that Satoshi gave us and they take it to the next level.
+These blockchains are intended to function like a global computer rather than a database.
+Some of those using blockchains as platforms for code execution are [Aeternity](https://aeternity.com/), [Ethereum](https://ethereum.org), [EOS](https://eos.io), [golem](https://golem.network/), [IOTA](https://iota.org), and [NEO](https://neo.org/).

 ## How Is a Blockchain Secure?

 What does it mean for a blockchain to be secure?
 Essentially it means that the information stored on the blockchain can't be altered.
 So how can a database completely built and maintained by strangers, some of them known bad actors, be so reliable?
 It comes down to two main things: smart planning of reward vs. penalty and decentralization.